 Specific recovery instructions will include how to care for the surgical site and drains, medications to apply or take orally, problems to watch for, and when to have follow-up appointments.

 Generally, the more extensive the facelift is, the longer the improvements will last.
 For example, a full facelift may last up to 15 years.
-More subtle procedures like the mini facelift may last from 2 to 6 years.
+More subtle procedures like the mini facelift may last from two to six years.
 The type of facelift is only one factor that can influence how long results last.
-Additional factors include:

 Tips for maximizing your facelift include: